Ratbagdoo/Discord-Resonite-connection/README.md

 #discord bot side
 you can add your bot token via pasting it into the token txt file
 #discord channel side
-Incert the channel ID fomr discord into line 10 of .py
+Incert the channel ID fomr discord into line 10 of Websocket_Server_Send.py
+#running things
+run launcher.py

+#thanks to the following people for aiding in the creation of this
+Space